Fairness Evaluation and Inference Level Mitigation in LLMs: Methodology

 \subsection{Behavioral Detection.}

 Behavioral detection is the starting point for identifying when biased or harmful behavior appears in a model’s response.
 It provides a clear signal of bias at the output level, helping connect what the model says to the internal activations that caused it.
-We first estimate a turn-level bias score $S_t$ \cite{dai_unifying_2025}, using LLM-based evaluation using GPT-3.5Turbo as the main assessor with Claude as an auxiliary judge \cite{fan_fairmt-bench_nodate}.
+We first estimate a turn-level bias score $S_t$ \cite{dai_unifying_2025}, using LLM-based evaluation GPT-3.5Turbo as the main assessor with Claude as an auxiliary judge \cite{fan_fairmt-bench_nodate}.
 We combined the bias scores as a weighted average to ensure reliability.
 We perform human annotation on 20\% of samples to verify model judgments and audit disagreements.
-We employed two annotators for 20\% of the data and measured reliability using Cohens’ K. Agreement showed substantial agreement.
+We employed two annotators for 20\% of the data and measured reliability using Cohens’ K 0.71 (95\% CI: [0.55, 0.83]) for Multi-turn and K 0.98 (95\% CI: [0.95, 1.00]) for multilingual PCT dataset.
+Agreement showed substantial agreement, for more details see Appendix~\ref{sec:evaluation}.